You are invited to our grand opening of our Louisville clinic on October 20! RSVP here!

 Talk therapy, also known as psychotherapy, is the practice of exploring one’s feelings, thoughts, and behaviors with a trained mental health professional.

-During talk therapy, you describe what is going on in your head.
-It is a way to work through your feelings and ideas, both negative and positive, to identify where they come from and why they are there.
-It is a way to identify issues that cause you emotional distress.
+During therapy, you share with a therapist your feelings and the thought processes that have contributed to those emotional states.
+Your therapist will compassionately and empathetically work with you to identify where these feelings may come from and why they are there.
+It is a way to identify issues that cause you emotional distress and guide you on managing these emotions more effectively.

 This process, achieved through talk therapy, can help you correct thinking errors, process trauma, and make positive changes in your life.
-Talk therapy is also referred to as talking treatment, counseling, therapy, psychotherapy, and psychological therapy.
+Therapy is also referred to as talking treatment, counseling, psychotherapy, and psychological therapy.

-Many people can benefit from talk therapy.
-Talk therapy can help one deal with things such as:
+Many people can benefit from therapy.
+In fact, our CEO Chris Perez fearlessly shared his own experiences with therapy.
+Therapy can help one deal with things such as:

 • Relationship issues